 Skip to main content

-eBay Flipping for Beginners: Complete Guide to Getting Started
+eBay Flipping for Beginners: A Research-First 2026 Guide

 What is eBay Flipping?

-eBay flipping is the practice of buying items at a low price and reselling them at a higher price on eBay for profit.
-It's a legitimate business model that thousands of people use to:
+eBay flipping is the practice of buying items at a low price and reselling them at a higher price on eBay with the aim of earning a profit.
+People may use it to:

 • Turn unwanted items into cash